 For the second iteration of the project, I chose to hone in on the Ms. Pac-Man cabinet's art style.
 I designed new artwork, applied authentic faux wood vinyl over the blue paint, burned the current ROM onto the board, and installed a gorgeous new monitor.
 This was the first version of the project that was fully playable.

-Completed Second Crazy Otto
+Completed second-generation Crazy Otto

 For the second iteration I wanted to flesh out the character designs—make them more than emotionless shapes.
 I imagined Otto as a classy showman with a top hat, cane, and bow tie.

 The original Ms. Pac-Man artwork was designed by Bally Midway resident artist Tony Rammuni.
 To make the cabinet more historically plausible, I chose to mimic his style as close as I could.
 Before even working on the first cabinet, I'd been drawing Otto and the monsters trying to clone his style.